About This Journal

 Research trends and analyses have been a long-standing tradition at CAIS.
 AIS provides several resources to support journal and citation analyses and we plan to publish annual updates on journal rankings from those sources.

-Overall, submissions can deal with technical subjects (e.g., data base design, systems analysis), managerial subjects (e.g., strategic use, implementation), current topics, or new and evolving ideas.
+Overall, submissions can deal with technical subjects (e.g., data base design, systems analysis, big data, econometrics), managerial subjects (e.g., strategic use, implementation, organizational change), current and persistent topics, or new and evolving ideas.
 No matter what the particular area of an article, a sound conceptual basis is required.
 In general, we strive to inform our community in a rapid and timely way about new ideas that are of value on the broad spectrum of dimensions that constitute the information systems field.

 Manuscripts submitted to Communications of the Association for Information Systems are subject to one of two types of review: Traditional peer review, or editorial review.
-Peer review is managed by an Associate Editor who solicits at least two peer reviewers and makes the recommendation to the Editor-in-Chief based on the traditional peer review process (which is currently single blind).
+Peer review is managed by an Associate Editor who solicits at least two peer reviewers and makes the recommendation to the Editor-in-Chief based on a traditional single-blind peer review process.
 Editorial review involves reviews by an Associate Editor and the Editor-in-Chief.
 The Associate Editor serves as the expert reviewer and makes the recommendation to the Editor-in-Chief.
 Editorial review is generally faster, but just as rigorous as peer review, albeit with a single expert reviewer.
 Authors decide which review process is appropriate for their submission by indicating the review type within ScholarOne at the time of submission.

 Communications of the Association for Information Systems does not have page limits.
 Authors are encouraged to submit backup material (such as detailed data, explanatory appendices, screen images, survey measures, and programs) to create a richness in the articles that can usually not be found in conventional printed journals because of their limited space.